 Sparkle begets sparkle.
 Accent diamonds and side stones can greatly enhance the shine of a center stone, making it appear bigger and dazzle brighter than its actual size.

-Pavé, halo, three stone, and side stone engagement rings are the perfect way to highlight your diamonds dazzle with even more shine!
+Pavé, halo, three stone, and side stone engagement rings perfectly highlight your diamond.

 Certain shapes are more flattering to smaller or larger fingers.
 Just like certain shapes look larger or smaller than their actual size in different settings.
 A smaller diamond in the perfect shape may be the best bet over a larger diamond in an unflattering shape.